yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_MarketItems.html.md

 - `mPrice` - A default price for the item in case the fetching of information from iTunesConnect or Google Play fails.

-**These variable will contain information about the item as fetched from iTunesConnect or Google Play:**
+**These variables will contain information about the item as fetched from iTunesConnect or Google Play:**

 - `mMarketPriceAndCurrency` - A String representation of the market item's price and currency, such as '$1.99'.